Financial-Times/origami/README.md

 ### Using custom font families

-It is also possible to register custom fonts with `o-fonts` using the mixin `oFontsGetFontFamilyWithoutFallbacks`.
+It is also possible to register custom fonts with `o-fonts` using the mixin `oFontsDefineCustomFont`.

 In this example we register a custom font "MyFont" with sans fallback `MyFont, sans`.
 We configure this font to allow two variants (a normal style of either bold or regular weight).
 In the mixin content we include the `@font-face` declaration to load these fonts from our own source.
 ```scss